-Install Informix Connect or the Informix Client SDK (which includes Informix Connect) and run the SetNet32 utility to configure the client registry settings.
+Install Informix Connect or the Informix Client SDK (which includes Informix Connect).

 You must obtain the Informix client software from IBM.
 Make sure the version of the client software you install supports all of the following:

 The operating system running on the client computer